 Prerequisites: Completion of Physics with a B or better or by special approval from the teachers.
 This is a junior level course, but sophomores and seniors are welcome.

-Prerequisites: This course is open to Sophomores, Juniors, and Seniors.
+Prerequisites: This class is open to all juniors and seniors.